Special Hamiltonian $S^1$-actions on symplectic 4-manifolds: Introduction and main results

 \section{Introduction and main results}

 Hamiltonian $S^1$-actions on compact symplectic 4-manifolds have been classified by Karshon in \cite{Ka} where she proved that all these Hamiltonian $S^1$-spaces are K\"{a}hler.
-In this article we consider a type of Hamiltonian $S^1$-action $G:S^1\to Ham(M,\omega)$ on a symplectic 4-manifold $(M,\omega)$ with an extra property called the {\em Maslov condition}, which requests that along any nondegenerate orbit $C$, any $G$-invariant Lagrangian subbundle in the symplectic normal bundle of $C$, treated as a loop of Lagrangian planes along $C$, has zero Maslov number.
-We call such a group action a {\em special Hamiltonian $S^1$-action} and the triple $(M,\omega, G)$ a {\em special Hamiltonian $S^1$-space}.
-See Definition \ref{sHam} in \S 2 for the precise definition of a special Hamiltonian $S^1$-action.
-To ensure the Maslov condition is permitted we assume that $(M,\omega)$ is connected with the first Chern class $c_1(M,\omega)=0$, and that $G$ acts effectively on $M$. \\
+In this article we consider a type of Hamiltonian $S^1$-action $\Phi:S^1\to Ham(M,\omega)$ on a symplectic 4-manifold $(M,\omega)$ with an extra property called the {\em Maslov condition}, which requests that along any nondegenerate orbit $C$, any $\Phi$-invariant Lagrangian subbundle in the symplectic normal bundle of $C$, treated as a loop of Lagrangian planes along $C$, has zero Maslov number.
+We call such a group action a {\em special Hamiltonian $S^1$-action} (SHam1-action) and the triple $(M,\omega, \Phi)$ a {\em special Hamiltonian $S^1$-space} (SHam1-space).
+See Definition \ref{sHam} in \S 2 for the precise definition of SHam1-action.
+To ensure the Maslov condition is permitted we assume that $(M,\omega)$ is connected with the first Chern class $c_1(M,\omega)=0$, and that the SHam1-action is effective on $M$. \\